upcmarina/flexamino/borrador.md

 # GOAL

-Development of flexibility score for proteins baased on STRUCTURE.
+Development of flexibility score for proteins based on STRUCTURE.
 MSA is extra information to take into account and see if flexibility score has sense (in a position without variation in MSA, we can't have a large flexibility score).

 Structures from PDB or AlphaFold.